 The best scanner for a Duramax is the Autel MaxiCOM Mk808.
 The MaxiCOM performs simple tasks such as resets, read and clear fault codes, reads live data such as injector balance rates.
-Command activate components such as EGR, DEF heaters, Rad fans, Glow plugs, DPF regenerations and much more.
+Command activate components such as EGR, Rad fans, Glow plugs, DPF regenerations and much more.

 In this post you’ll learn why I like the Autel MaxiCOM scanner for the Duramax, you’ll also learn some of the common issues I met as a Duramax mechanic working at the dealership.

 Duramax is a no nonsense get her done kind of engine, and in my experience the owners tend to be of a similar build – hard working, DIY, salt of the earth, no BS, get her done types.